talorlik/ldap-2fa-on-k8s/application/OPENLDAP-README.md

 ## 1. What the chart deploys

-The chart's current image targets Bitnami’s OpenLDAP image and supports Bitnami OpenLDAP 2.x.([GitHub][1])
+The chart's current image targets Bitnami's OpenLDAP image and supports Bitnami OpenLDAP 2.x.([GitHub][1])

 > [!NOTE]